getCannaBiz/cannabiz-menu/readme.txt

 *   Updated Pricing table's title if donation is selected in `admin/wp-dispensary-data-output.php`

 = 1.9.8 =
-*   Added `Settings` link for WP Dispensary on the `plugins` page in `wp-dispensary.php`
+*   Added `Settings` link for CannaBiz Menu on the `plugins` page in `wp-dispensary.php`
 *   Removed all custom post type's from admin dashboard menu in `admin/post-types/`
-*   Updated placement of `WP Dispensary` in the admin dashboard menu, and added menu type links to sub-menu in `admin/wp-dispensary-admin-settings.php`
+*   Updated placement of `CannaBiz Menu` in the admin dashboard menu, and added menu type links to sub-menu in `admin/wp-dispensary-admin-settings.php`

 = 1.9.7 =
 *   Added 12 new Action Hooks to widgets in `admin/wp-dispenesary-widgets.php`